 The perfect Italian summer escape is anywhere by the water, with an ombrellone (big beach umbrella) and a beach-side restaurant with frittura di paranza (fried fish) and spaghetti alle vongole (spaghetti with clams) on the menu.
 And it’s even better if there is a little bit of history and art.
 My favorite summer getaway is always Sicily – in particular Ortigia, a small attached island in the south built on the ancient Font of Arethusa, with temples, duomo and a Caravaggio.
 Closer to home, I love Sperlonga, where there is an incredible seaside archaeological museum.
 I also love Terracina, the seaside town and ancient hilltop where the via Appia Antica passes, and of course the somewhat secret Argentario beaches in Tuscany.

 You also encourage people to visit lesser-known museums and galleries through your #EmptyMuseo project.
 What inspired you to start this and why do you think museums are so important?

 Museums, archaeological sites and cultural spaces have always been my home away from home.
 When I need a getaway, I can just walk out of the door because Rome has art everywhere, with every era and every genre represented.
 And so does the rest of Italy.
 Unfortunately, many incredible museums and sites don’t get much visibility, as more popular museums (like Uffizi and Musei Vaticani) are bucket list must-sees.
 I want to change that, or at least make a little dent, by bringing Italy’s museums to small screens.
 For me, any opportunity to bring people inside an Italian museum, gallery or cultural site is an opportunity to inspire dialogue that spreads outside of the museum and inspires visitors to come back inside.
-You can learn more about my Empties here.

 What do think makes Italy, and the Italian way of life, so special?